← All insights

 The catch

 A LoRA can only remix what it’s seen.
 It cannot invent.
 It cannot make the strategic decisions that define a brand’s visual identity in the first place.
-It cannot look at a brief and decide that this particular campaign needs to break the rules to land emotionally.
+Templates don’t make creative decisions.
+Guidelines don’t have taste.
+The system extends the thinking—it doesn’t replace the thinker.

 What a LoRA does is compress the distance between the creative intent and the final output.
 In a traditional brand system, that distance is filled with interpretation, approximation, and drift.
 In a LoRA-enabled system, the AI generates directly from the source, and the distance shrinks to nearly zero.